AHalic/scap/README.md

 SCAP is a system that aims to help manage requests from professors of the Department of Informatics (DI) at the Federal University of Espírito Santo (UFES) for leave to attend conferences.

+This project was developed as part of my final graduation project.
+The complete thesis, written and defended before the examination committee, can be found at this [URL](https://github.com/AHalic/final-grad-proj).

 #### Features

 | Actors    | Features                                                                                                    |